palantir/dialogue/README.md

 _Dialogue is a client-side library for HTTP-based RPC, designed to work well with [Conjure](https://palantir.github.io/conjure)-defined APIs._

+## Features

+- **ConcurrencyLimiters**: additive increase multiplicative decrease (AIMD) concurrency limiters ensure bursty traffic doesn't overload upstream servers.
+- **Client-side node selection**: by making load balancing decisions in the client, Dialogue avoids the necessity for an L7 proxy (and its associated latency penalty).
+- **Queue**: in the case where all nodes are limited (e.g. during a spike in traffic), requests are added to a FIFO queue and processed as soon as the one of the ConcurrencyLimiters has capacity;
+- **Retries**: requests are retried a constant number of times.
+- **Live reloading**: uris can be added or removed without losing the state of the ConcurrencyLimiters or node selection.

+## Observability

+- **Structured logging**: SLF4J logs are designed to be rendered as JSON, with every parameter declaratively named.
+- **Metrics**: Timers, meters and gauges are defined using [metric-schema](https://github.com/palantir/dialogue/blob/develop/dialogue-core/src/main/metrics/dialogue-core-metrics.yml) and stored in a [Tritium TaggedMetricRegistry](https://github.com/palantir/tritium).
+- **Zipkin-style tracing**: internal operations are instrumented using Zipkin-style [tracing-java spans](https://github.com/palantir/tracing-java), and `X-B3-TraceId` headers are propagated

 ## Usage

 Dialogue works best with Conjure-generated client bindings, i.e. for a given Conjure-defined `FooService`, the [conjure-java](https://github.com/palantir/conjure-java) code generator produces two java interfaces: `FooServiceBlocking` and `FooServiceAsync`.
 See the [conjure-java generated client bindings][] section below for more details.